Here’s a collection of Google Ad tips and tricks that we’ve discovered after managing over £200,000 on Google Ads this year:

 14) Take advantage of Google’s Automated bidding strategies*

 In most cases, automated bidding wins, *providing you have enough data to drive performance, which in our experience is at least 30 conversions in a 30-day period.

 15) Get granular with your location targeting

-In our experience many accounts target broad location and never optimise around the data Google provides on locations!
+In our experience, many accounts target broad locations and never optimise around the data Google provides on locations!
 Use the Location report to check what cities or postcodes drive conversions and optimise accordingly.